dialtoneuk/easymediaplayer/readme.md

 MediaPlayer.PreloadRegisteredCooldowns
 ```

 Called after the default cooldowns have been loaded, use this hook to add your own custom cooldowns (between actions).
-You can create new cooldowns by invoking `MediaPlayer.StoreCooldown(cooldown: table)`, see sv_media_cooldown.lua for an example
+You can create new cooldowns by invoking `MediaPlayer.StoreCooldown(cooldown: table)`, see sv_cooldown.lua for an example

 ```
 MediaPlayer.PreloadRegisteredCommands